nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/ddfs.rst

    :local:
    :depth: 2

-The Bluetooth® LE GATT Direction and Distance Finding Service is a custom service that allows publication of distance, azimuth and elevation measurement data.
+The Bluetooth® Low Energy GATT Direction and Distance Finding Service is a custom service that allows publication of distance, azimuth and elevation measurement data.
 It also allows adjusting the measurement configuration parameters.

 .. note::